-Some of the insurances such as, but not limited to, Unitedhealthcare, Aetna, Cigna, BCBS do cover acupuncture.
-Although we are out of network providers, if your PPO plan covers acupuncture we will do all the billing to make it hassle-free for you.
-Make sure to check with you insurance plan or give us a call and we will check the benefits for you.
+Some of the insurances such as, but not limited to, United Healthcare, Aetna, Cigna, BCBS do cover acupuncture therapy.
+Although we are out of network providers, if your PPO plan covers acupuncture in New York City, we will do all the billing to make it hassle-free for you.
+Make sure to check with your insurance plan or give us a call and we will check the benefits for you.

-The sensations can be different for everybody, but the most common descriptions of how acupuncture feels from our patients are warm, tingly, electric, achy, and heavy.
-Remember, sensation is good!
+The sensations can be different for everybody, but the most common descriptions of how it feels from our patients are warm, tingly, electric, achy, and heavy.
+Remember, SENSATION IS GOOD!
 Sensation means the acupuncture point is being activated and the natural healing process is underway.

 Our NYC acupuncture service uses single-use disposable needles sealed by the manufacturer in sterile conditions.
-The needles are open just prior to use by the acupuncture practitioner.
+The needles are open just prior to use by the acupuncturist new york practitioner.
 Because of this, the risk of infection is extremely low.
 This practice is widely used in developed countries.

 Our treatment lasts from half an hour to an hour, but it depends on the patient’s needs.
 Bear in mind that most of the time you will be in a fully relaxed state and falling asleep to the peaceful music.